linus-edor/DesignPatterns/README.md

 When an increase in the number of constructor parameters leads to a large list of constructors When client expects different representations for the object that's constructed

+6. The prototype pattern
+Prototype is a creational design pattern that allows cloning objects, even complex ones, without coupling to their specific classes.
+All prototype classes should have a common interface that makes it possible to copy objects even if their concrete classes are unknown.
+Prototype objects can produce full copies since objects of the same class can access each other’s private fields.This pattern is used when creation of object directly is costly.
+For example, an object is to be created after a costly database operation.
+We can cache the object, returns its clone on next request and update the database as and when needed thus reducing database calls.
+The Prototype pattern is available in Java out of the box with a Cloneable interface.